davidewatson/pipeline-library/README.md

-`cveScan.maxCve` | Number of vulnerabilities allowed to be present in container `cveScan.maxLevel` | Level [Unknown Negligible Low Medium High Critical Defcon1] of `cveScan.maxCve` `cveScan.ignore` | True to pass CI even if `cveScan.maxCve` surpassed, False to to CI if `cveScan.maxCve` surpassed
+`cveScan.maxCve` | Number of vulnerabilities allowed to be present in container `cveScan.maxLevel` | Level [Unknown Negligible Low Medium High Critical Defcon1] of `cveScan.maxCve` `cveScan.ignore` | True to pass CI even if `cveScan.maxCve` surpassed, False to to CI if `cveScan.maxCve` surpassed `ciSkip` | Arbitrary string for commits of version bump updates to github by Jenkins `github.credentials` | ID of jenkins username/password credentials with github push access `github.pushUser` | Arbitrary name of git user for `git config` `github.pushEmail`| Arbitrary email of user for `git config`
 Example:

 ```